kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex1_PIM_Admin_Approval.md

 10. In the **Edit role setting - Global Administrator** window, the **Activation** tab is displayed by default.
 In this tab, below the activation slider, verify the **Azure MFA** option is selected by default for the **On activation, require** setting (if it's not selected, then select it now).
 This will require that the person requesting activation of the role will have to sign in using multi-factor authentication to provide additional verification that they are who they say they are.

 11. The window then displays a group of three settings, each of which has a corresponding check box.
-Select the **Require approval to activate** check box.
+Select the **Require Approval to activate** check box.
 By doing so, the **Select approver(s)** section becomes enabled.
 Do not change the default settings of the other two check boxes.

 12. In the **Select approver(s)** section, no specific approver has been selected.
 Holly wants to assign herself as the approver for this role, so select this section.
 In the **Select a member** pane that opens on the right, you would normally scroll through the list of users and select **Holly Dickson**.
 However, since over 200 users were synchronized from the on-premises Active Directory to Azure AD in the prior lab exercise, scrolling through the user list will be too time consuming. <br/>

     Therefore, enter **Holly** in the **Search** box.
-In the list of users whose first name starts with Holly, select Holly Dickson's user account that pertains to the onmicrosoft.com domain (**Holly@xxxxxZZZZZZ.onmicrosoft.com**).
+In the list of users whose first name starts with Holly, select Holly Dickson's user account that pertains to the onmicrosoft.com domain (**Holly@azurehol1062.onmicrosoft.com**).
 Do NOT select Holly's user account that applies to the custom domain.
 Then select the **Select** button.

 13. In the **Edit role setting - Global Administrator** window, select the **Notification** tab at the top of the page.